-- A. The U.S. Trustee fees will be paid as a Class 1 claimant if any are owed on the Effective Date.
+A. The U.S. Trustee fees will be paid as a Class 1 claimant if any are owed on the Effective Date.
 The Debtor shall be responsible for timely payment of United States Trustee quarterly fees incurred pursuant to 28 U.S.C. §1930(a)(6).
 Any fees due as of the date of confirmation of the plan will be paid in full on the effective date of the plan.
-After confirmation, the Debtor shall pay United States Trustee quarterly fees as they accrue until this case is closed by the Court.
-The Debtor shall file with the Court and serve on the United States Trustee a quarterly report for each quarter that the case remains open. - B. The administrative claim of the Internal Revenue Service shall be paid as a Class 1 claimant.
-The claim in the amount of \$12,863.20 shall be paid in six (6) equal installments of \$2,143.87 beginning 30 days after confirmation of Debtor's Plan of Reorganization.
+After confirmation, the Debtor shall pay

+United States Trustee quarterly fees as they accrue until this case is closed by the Court.
+The Debtor shall file with the Court and serve on the United States Trustee a quarterly report for each quarter that the case remains open.

+B. The IMPAIRED Administrative Claim of the Internal Revenue Service shall be paid as a Class 1 claimant.
+The claim in the amount of \$12,863.20 shall be paid in six (6) equal installments of \$2,143.87 made by the 20th day of each month after the Effective Date of confirmation.

-- C. The administrative claim of the Texas Workforce Commission will also be paid as a Class 1 claimant.
-The claim in the amount of \$3,959.76 shall be paid in two (2) installments of \$1,979.88 beginning 30 days after confirmation of Debtor's Plan of Reorganization. - D. Additionally, the Debtor's professional fees will be paid in Class 1 after approval of the Court.
-It is estimated that the Debtor's attorney's fees will be approximately \$10,000.00 and the Debtors accounting fees will be approximately \$10,000.00.
+C. The IMPAIRED Administrative Claim of the Texas Workforce Commission will also be paid as a Class 1 claimant.
+The claim in the amount of \$3,959.76 shall be paid in one (1) installment 30 days after confirmation of Debtor's Plan of Reorganization.

+D. Additionally, the Debtor's professional fees will be paid in Class 1 after approval of the Court or in monthly installments by agreement with the Debtor.
+It is estimated that the Debtor's attorney's fees will be approximately \$10,000.00.